Suitland-Oxon Hill Line: History

 Routes W11 and W12 from the Eastover–Indian Head Highway Line were also rerouted to operate alongside the D12 between Southern Avenue and Suitland stations and were renamed into routes D13 (W11) and D14 (W12).
 The line would mainly operate along Suitland Road, Allentown Road, Brinkley Road, Livingston Road, Indian Head Highway, and Southern Avenue.
 The line also operated via Andrews Air Force Base, as well as the Camp Springs, Temple Hills, and Glassmanor neighborhoods, which former Routes W11, W12, and W17 originally operated on between the Federal Center SW station and Acokeek.

 All route S12 service was eliminated in the process being replaced by route D12, and P12.

 In 2010 during WMATA's FY2011 budget, WMATA proposed to divert routes D13 and D14 into Oxon Hill Park & Ride Lot off Oxon Hill Road just west of Indian Head Highway in order to create a transfer connection between those routes and the NH1, which serves National Harbor.
 This would provide closer connections to National Harbor for passengers instead of having to take the Green Line to Branch Avenue station.

 Beginning on October 15, 2019, for two years, eastbound D13 and D14 buses were forced to detour due to the Maryland State Highway Administration’s Maryland Route 210 Interchange Project.
 This prevents buses from turning left from Indian Head Hwy - MD 210 onto Livingston Road.
 As a result, routes D13 and D14 were forced to backtrack along Indian Head Highway detouring on Wilson Bridge Drive, before resuming its regular route Lindsay Rd at Livingston Rd.
 A temporary time transfer was also implemented for affected passengers at closed bus stops westbound.
 Westbound buses were unaffected by the detour.

 During the COVID-19 pandemic, route D13 was suspended and routes D12 and D14 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service on the D14 became suspended and Route D12 was reduced to operate every 30 minutes.
 Service was restored to its full service on August 23, 2020.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate Routes D13 and D14, and propose to extend the D12 to National Harbor to replace the NH1 and eliminate service between Southern Avenue station and Livingston Road & Oxon Hill Road if it did not receive federal funding.
-However the changes were avoided on March 10, 2021.
+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to add late-night service to 2:00 AM on Route D12 beginning in July 2021.
+However beginning in January 2022, WMATA proposed to eliminate Routes D13 and D14, and extend the D12 to National Harbor via Oxon Hill Pakr & Ride to replace the NH1 and eliminate service between Southern Avenue station and Livingston Road & Oxon Hill Road, plus all service after midnight daily.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.